 Having the aperture closed down will create a very deep field of focus.
 If the scene if fairly open, you can choose to turn autofocus off on the camera and set the focus to infinity using to manual focus ring.

 You may also want to take a look at this related post on Composition Using the Three Zones Method for addition focusing and composition tips.
 I wish I could be more specific regarding the best camera settings for sunrise landscape photography.
 But I have given you a really solid place from which to start.

 If you want to really take advantage of all the preparation and get something truly great, for a reflection shot.
 Make sure the location you pick has a body of water with something in the background to shoot over, such as a valley between two mountain peaks.

 Position yourself with the water between you and the sunrise location.
 Have your gear all set up and ready to go.
 As soon as the Sun breaks the horizon, grab the shot.
 You may need to move slightly left or right to position the Sun directly in the low point between the skyline.

 You should have an opportunity to catch the Sunburst in the reflection.
 You can also try for the silhouette shot with the lake in the foreground behind the tree or whatever.

 Amazing Sunrise Photography – Conclusion

-Amazing Sunrise Photography isn’t difficult, but it does take some planning ahead of time, and getting into position prior to Sunrise.
+Amazing Sunrise Photography isn’t difficult, but it does take some planning ahead of time, and getting into position before Sunrise.
 Weather does play a bit of a role here are well.
 Having reasonably clear conditions makes it ideal.
-Although having a smattering of clouds on the horizon can add some additional visual interest.
+Although, having a smattering of clouds on the horizon can add some additional visual interest.

-With a little effort and a little luck, you can be the proud owner of some amazing Sunrise photography.
-Hope this info helps.
+With a little effort and a little luck, you can be the proud owner of some fantastic Sunrise photography.
+I hope this info helps.
 Now let’s get out there and take some great Sunrise landscape photos!